bricofoy/yasm/README.md

 		boolean elapsed(unsigned long);
 		boolean periodic(unsigned long);
 		boolean isFirstRun;

+YASM()
-YASM() is class constructor, called when creating you state machine object :
+is class constructor, called when creating your state machine object :
 YASM MyMachine;

-void next(void (*nextstateptr)() ) is the function to call when requesting a state change or when giving the initial state to te machine :
+void next(void (*nextstate)() )
+is the function to call when requesting a state change or when giving the initial state to te machine :
 MyMachine.next(StateX);

+boolean run()
-boolean run() is the update function.
-You need to constantly call this function to keep the machine running.
+is the update function.
+You need to keep calling this function to keep the machine running.
 Each time the function is called the current state function is launched.
 It returns true if the machine is actually running or false if it is stopped (or not initialized).

+void stop()
-void stop() stops the machine.
+stops the machine.
 This function can be called at any moment, even from inside the current running state.
-It causes the machine to stop so any further call to run() will do nothing.
+It causes the machine to stop so any further call to run() will do nothing and return false.
 It also records what the current state was so it can be resumed by :

+void resume()
-void resume() resume the machine execcution to the last used state.
+resume the machine execcution to the last used state.
 A stopped machine can also be restarted using next(state) to restart from another state.

-unsigned long timeOnState() returns the time in milliseconds spent in the current state since the last state change.
+unsigned long timeOnState()
+returns the time in milliseconds spent in the current state since the last state change.

+boolean elapsed(timeout)
-boolean elapsed(timeout) returns true if the timeout (in ms) is elapsed since last state change.
-It is very convenient to implement
+returns true if the timeout (in ms) is elapsed since last state change.
+It is very convenient to implement delays.
+Please see blinkLed1 example.

+boolean periodic(period);
+returns true periodically, everytime it is called after the period time (in ms) is elapsed (while in the same state) Please see blinkLed2 example.

+boolean isFirstRun()
+returns true if called during the first execution of a state, false otherwise.